How to Identify & Fix Website Performance Bottlenecks?

 The solution to this problem would be to load the images as the user scrolls the page.
 Also known as ‘lazy loading’, this enables the data to be broken up into smaller sections and loaded as required.
 This improves the load time and thus the performance of the website.

 Another common performance bottleneck is unminified code.
-This is when code hasn’t been optimised, creating a large file size thus slower page speed.
+This is when code hasn’t been optimised, creating a large file size and producing slower page speed.

 Minification is the process web developers take to reduce code and mark-up within your web pages to reduce load time.
 Not only does this increase site speed (and accessibility) but it also improved bandwidth usage for users.